opt-out-tools/start-here/README.md

 # Use Our Tools
 ## Browser Extension

-The code for the Firefox extension is hosted in a separate repo: [Opt Out](https://github.com/opt-out-tools/opt-out)
+Our browser extension works only on Firefox.
+The code to load the browser extension can be found in [opt-out](https://github.com/opt-out-tools/opt-out).

-To use the current prototype:
+To use the current version:
 1. Clone a local copy of the master branch of the [extension repo](https://github.com/opt-out-tools/opt-out)
 2. Start Mozilla Firefox (make sure you have the latest installed v69.0 at least)
 3. Set the url to `about:debugging#/runtime/this-firefox` and hit enter